Entropy as a Measure of Uncertainty

 The Number of Possibilities

-Now what if there are more than two possibilitiies?
-Imagine a murder has been committed.
-We don’t know who did it, so there’s uncertainty.
-If there are only two people who could have done it (say, Colonel Mustard and Professor Plum) then it seems there’s little uncertainty.
-With ten possible suspects uncertainty increases.
+Imagine a murder has been committed, and there are two equally likely suspects (say, Colonel Mustard and Professor Plum).
+So we are uncertain.
+But if there are ten equally likely suspects, we are even more uncertain.
 On the other hand if there’s only one person who could have done it then there’s no uncertainty at all.

 So another straightforward measure of uncertainty might be the number of possibilities.
 Or to use the conventional terminology of probability theory, the number of possible outcomes.